Menu

 Subnautica 2 Launch Day Server Setup Guide (May 11, 2026)

-Subnautica 2 launches Tuesday, May 14, 2026.
-If you’re hosting a co-op crew, the difference between a smooth Day 1 and a weekend of frustration is preparation.
-This guide walks you through every step needed to have your dedicated server live and ready when the game goes live — from pre-deployment to launch-day connection workflows.
+Subnautica 2 is out now in Early Access (it launched May 14, 2026).
+If you’re hosting a co-op crew, the difference between a smooth session and a weekend of frustration is a little setup.
+This guide walks you through getting your world live and your crew connected, using a managed always-online session.

-• Region testing — pre-deployment lets you test ping from each crew member’s connection.
-If US-East feels worse than EU-West for your group’s geographic mix, switch regions before launch (cross-region transfers are instant via My Account)
+• Region testing – set it up early so you can test ping from each crew member’s connection.
+If US-East feels worse than EU-West for your group’s geographic mix, switch regions (cross-region transfers are instant via My Account).

 2. Lock in your region choice

-The server region you pick determines latency for your entire crew.
+The region you pick determines latency for your entire crew.
 Practical defaults:

 Crew geographyRecommended region